top of page

 My frequent terrible dreams leave me exhausted in the morning after waking up.

 Then there are a few good dreams.
 Four of them, which I've had repeatedly for many years, are about four different mountains.
-Unlike my usual dreams, these leave me uplifted and refreshed.
+Unlike my usual awful dreams, these leave me uplifted and refreshed.

 Then I wake up.